scriptingislife/becksteadn.github.io/_posts/2020-08-12-Technical-Tricks-OpenSOC.md

 ## Osquery

 I've played with osquery a little bit before and even gave a talk about it in college, but I had never used it for a real investigation.
-Kolide is probably the most popular way of managing osquery for an environment but OpenSOC uses a custom front-end that connects through Puppet.
+Kolide is probably the most popular way of managing osquery for an environment but OpenSOC uses a custom front-end that connects through Salt.

 A great resource to view all tables available is the [Schema](https://osquery.io/schema) page.
 Recon Infosec's [Recon Hunt Queries](https://rhq.reconinfosec.com) contain a treasure trove of DFIR related queries.